airbytehq/airbyte/docs/using-airbyte/getting-started/oss-quickstart.md

 Your browser may open automatically to the Airbyte Application.
 If not, access it by visiting [http://localhost:8000](http://localhost:8000).

 You will be asked to enter your email address and an organization name.
 Your email address will be used to authenticate to your instance of Airbyte.
-You will also need a password, to get your password run:
+You will also need a password, which is randomly generated as part of the install command.
+To get your password run:

 ```shell
 abctl local credentials